maxsanchezdp/final_project_data/README.md

 So, this is a step by step guide for you to follow if you wish to try my **Music Classifier** yourself. *On this guide I will also explain the methodology I followed and the results I got*:

 ## 0. Fork/clone this repo:
 As usual, the first step is to fork this repo and clone/download it on your computer.
-That way you will have the same folder structure and everything should run smoothly
+That way you will have the same folder structure and everything should run smoothly once you install all the requirements.

+Some things to consider:

+### i. aosdkasdjas

+asdasdasda